pdidev/tutorial/README.md

 the C file in this exercise.

 * Examine the source code, compile it and run it.

+Remark: At the end of the iteration loop, a new event `finalization` is added.

 There are lots of matched `::PDI_share`/`::PDI_reclaim` in the code.